somlunavat/historyAI/README.md

 2. add ChatGPT API key
  - go to config.sample.js and rename file to config.js
  - enter your api key into the designated location

+3. upload to chrome://extensions/

-3. enjoy and let me know your feedback :)
+4. enjoy and let me know your feedback :)